 Also known as wormhole welds, porosity defects occur when there is an entrapment of air or gas bubbles in the weld.
 The welding process often generates gases like hydrogen, carbon dioxide, and steam.
 A cross-section of porous weld beads often resembles a sponge with an accumulation of trapped air bubbles.

 The entrapped gases may be localized in a specific location or uniformly distributed in the weld.
 These gas bubbles can weaken the joint of the weld metal, predisposing them to fatigue and damage.
-Depending on their formation, these orbital welding defects can occur as:
+Depending on their formation, these orbital welding errors can occur as:

 - Worm Holes.
 These are elongated or tubular cavities formed during the solidification of trapped gases.
 You can see them as single holes or a group of holes throughout the weld surface.